SimonSurfer/python-pinterest/README.md

-A python wrapper for the upcoming pinterest API.
+The most complete python wrapper for the Pinterest API.

-Stay tuned.